sipsuru/fiddler-everywhere-patch-manual/guides/5.15.1/guide.md

   2. Delete `libfiddler.dll` in the root directory
      ![Screenshot](https://github.com/user-attachments/assets/2f599f7c-5ca2-4eab-ae33-e396de856a82)

   3. Copy the downloaded `libfiddler.dll`.
-(Downloaded from Yukihana-Patch in pre-reuirements)
+(Downloaded from Yui-Patch in pre-reuirements)
-     > Of course you can do 2. and 3. in one step buy just replacing original `libfiddler.dll` with Yukihana-Patch's `libfiddler.dll`
+     > Of course you can do 2. and 3. in one step buy just replacing original `libfiddler.dll` with Yui-Patch's `libfiddler.dll`

   4. Open `resources/app/out/WebServer`
      ![Screenshot](https://github.com/user-attachments/assets/f85a8806-b47a-4180-9f96-3a8b7422f14d)